-Training sessions for Blackboard and related technologies are offered throughout the year by the LMS Instructional Support Team, a unit of CMU's Center for Excellence in Teaching and Learning.
+Training sessions for Blackboard and related technologies are offered throughout the year by the LSS Instructional Support Team, a unit of Instructional Development in the Office of Curriculum and Instructional Support.
 Please visit the

 calendar for session and registration information.

 In addition to the tutorials and offerings mentioned above, a self-paced Blackboard training shell is available, which offers faculty the opportunity to learn the capabilities of Blackboard and ways to implement those skills within their own classrooms.

 The training occurs in four modules; each module ends with a competency based quiz.
 All four module quizzes must be completed with an overall passing score of 90% or higher to complete the workshop.

 - Module 1 provides an overview of the Blackboard system at CMU and the features necessary to begin navigating/using Blackboard’s course menu and control panel.

 - Module 2 addresses adding/organizing and managing various types of course content and course features.

 - Module 3 addresses the use of evaluations (assignments, exams, safeassignments) and the use of Blackboard’s grade center.

 - Module 4 addresses additional features, such as communication tools, groups, course reports, etc. Also covered are the processes necessary to re-use content from term to term: course copy/import/export.

 Self-Paced Designing eLearning Workshop